department-of-veterans-affairs/vagov-content/pages/burials-memorials/veterans-burial-allowance.md

 ### Can I get allowances to help pay for a Veteran's burial and funeral costs?

-You may be able to get burial allowances if you're paying for the burial and funeral costs, and if any of the below relationships or professional roles describes your connection to the Veteran.
+You may be able to get Veterans burial allowances if you're paying for the burial and funeral costs, and if any of the below relationships or professional roles describes your connection to the Veteran.

 **One of these must describe your relationship or role.
 You’re:**